Search by:

 A Guide to Overcoming Fear and Violence in Our Lives

-By Jonathan Brakarsh, with Lucy Steinitz.
+By Jonathan Brakarsh with Lucy Steinitz

-Singing to the Lions is available in English, French, Spanish and Arabic, with Hindi in process.
-See the links below.
-It can be easily adapted to different cultures, with different pictures and metaphors (e.g., “Singing to the Wolves” in Arabic; “Charming the Snakes” in Hindi.)
-The supplement and data entry sheets, which are intended to be used with the guide, are also available to download, along with this 20-minute training video (English only):
+Singing to the Lions is available in twelve languages, with Turkish in progress: See the links on the left-hand column.
+There is also a 2-page guide to follow-up activities (English, French, Spanish, and Arabic) that we strongly recommend to reenforce the workshop’s lessons and skills, for example in an after-school or club setting.
+Singing to the Lions can be easily adapted to different cultures, with different pictures and metaphors (e.g., “Singing to the Wolves” in Arabic; “Charming the Snakes” in Hindi.)
+Finally, there are full-length supplements in most of the languages plus data entry sheets to download, which are intended to be used with the main manual, along with this 20-minute training video (English only).

 ENGLISH